Thuridus/Big-Data/README.md

-# Big Data Platform :poop:
+# :fireworks: Big Data Platform :fireworks:

 Big Data Platform to run a Corona App via Web.
 The aim of the project is to provide an correlative illustration between the index "Deutsche Aktien Index" (DAX) and the COVID-19 infections or deaths.